Study in USA

 There is no need to stay for a minimum of 5 years. | Must have completed 5 years of stay in ordinary conditions.
 (Exceptions for married people and people with relatives/family in France) |

-The following are the exceptions for the above rules stated for the permanent residency in France:
+The following are the exceptions to the above rules stated for the permanent residency in France:

-People from non-EU/EEA countries, who are born in France and fulfil France PR requirements by birth are eligible to apply for PR in France right away without minimum stay.
+People from non-EU/EEA countries, who are born in France and fulfil France PR requirements by birth, are eligible to apply for PR in France right away without a minimum stay.

 For people who have family members with Permanent residence in France, the minimum period of stay to apply for PR is reduced to three years.